scientific-python/specs/meta-spec-0001.md

 available to cast a vote within ten days.

 Communication within the SSC takes place via the email group at ...
-SSC members are expected to be aware of conversations on this list to lean validity to consensus seeking and voting.
+SSC members are expected to be aware of conversations on this list to lend validity to consensus-seeking and voting.

 ## Who should be a member?